 Toby Keith was stuck down in Mexico for a while, and had plenty of time on his hands.
 So he posted a bunch of videos of himself singing some of his favorite old-school country tunes.

-He has dug up a few gems in the process, going for decades-old songs such as Eddy Raven’s “Joe Knows How to Live” and Jamie O’Neal’s “There Is No Arizona.”
+He dug up a few gems in the process, going for decades-old songs such as Eddy Raven’s “Joe Knows How to Live” and Jamie O’Neal’s “There Is No Arizona.”

-Keith has also used his covers to pay tribute to his personal idols.
+Keith also used his covers to pay tribute to his personal idols.
 For example, he sang Merle Haggard‘s “Sing Me Back Home” for one video, and revealed it was the last song he ever performed with “The Hag” before his passing in 2016.

-“Sing Me Back Home” was originally released in 1967, making it one of the oldest songs Keith has covered in Mexico.
+“Sing Me Back Home” was originally released in 1967, making it one of the oldest songs Keith covered in Mexico.
 Another old tune he visited was a 70s country track, and was recorded by Charlie Rich.